nohros/gToast/README.md

 #### ``data {String}``

 Any data that you want to be stored in controller's ``$parent`` scope, it could be stringified JSON as well.
-The data will be associated with the gToastData property of the toast scope.
+The data will be associated with the ``gToastData`` property of the toast's scope.

 #### ``theme {String}``